farlepet/lboot/README.md

 Testing
 -------
-This has been tested both within QEMU, and on a Compaq Armada 1700, booting the [Lambda Kernel](https://github.com/farlepet/lambda-kern)
+LBoot has been tested both within QEMU, and on a Compaq Armada 1700, booting the [Lambda Kernel](https://github.com/farlepet/lambda-kern)

 Config